CU-CommunityApps/ct-cdktf-playground/README.md

 # pipenv install cdktf-cdktf-provider-aws
 ```

-Alternatively, you can have CDKTF built the provider from scratch.
+Alternatively, you can have CDKTF build the provider from scratch.
 This step will take many, many minutes...
 ```
 # cdktf get
 ```